HaxeFlixel/flixel-docs/documentation/01_tutorial/14-13-multiple-platforms.html.md

 	<haxedef name="FLX_NO_TOUCH" if="desktop" />
 	```

 4. Now that we have different versions of our music, we need to make sure we play the right version.
-In `Main.hx`, replace the line where we start playing our music with:
+In `MenuState.hx`, replace the line where we start playing our music with:

 	```haxe
 	#if flash